Sunday, September 21, 2025

 Details about MCU control of this IC family can be found here and here

-The ADG413 is a 4 channel switch with superb specs--50V rail-to-rail supply range compared to the CD4051's 20V, for instance.
+The ADG413 is a 4-channel switch with superb specs: 50V rail-to-rail supply range compared to the CD4051's 20V, for instance.

-I'll stick to CD4051's?
+I'll stick with CD4051's?

 (Better to use non-ROHS parts than throw them away--but if they have to go, please get rid of them sensibly....)